 \subsection{To get started}

-\Spike\ is a computer program written in MATLAB, and it is executed by MATLAB's processor.
-The aim of this program is to produce a LaTeX file which contains an assignment.
-Once the assignment LaTeX file is ready all that is left to do is to convert it into a PDF file and then post it online for students to view.
-This also means that to use \Spike\ it is absolutely necessary to have MATLAB in your computer, but it is not necessary to have LaTeX in it.
-You need LaTeX if you want to do something with the LaTeX file produced by \Spike.
+\Spike\ is written in MATLAB, and spike files are executed by MATLAB's processor.
+The aim of this program is to produce a LaTeX file which contains randomised assignments, one per each student.

-Any assignment has two attributes: assignment's topic and assignment number.
-Hence, not surprisingly, \Spike\ has two arguments: topic code and assignment number.
-Assume that the topic code is \verb!MATH2712! and the assignment being prepared is the third one.
-Assuming that all \Spike\ files have been properly installed, in MATLAB's prompt \verb!>>! you should type the following command:
+An assignment has two attributes: assignment's topic and assignment number.
+Hence, \Spike\ has two input arguments: topic code and assignment number.
+Assuming that the topic code is \verb!MATH3731! and the assignment being prepared is the third one, the following Matlab command prepares the assignment: